 Try any of the following add ins:

-- Add fruit: Try adding fresh fruit such as banana slices, raspberries or strawberries, or dried fruit such as dried cranberries, raisins, chopped dates or shredded coconut.
+- Add fruit: Try adding fresh fruit such as banana slices, fresh blueberries, raspberries or strawberries, or dried fruit such as dried cranberries, raisins, chopped dates or shredded coconut.

 - Increase protein: Add a scoop of protein powder or some hemp hearts.